souffle-lang/souffle-lang.github.io/pages/docs/rules.md

 In the following, we define rule declarations in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
 The syntax diagrams were produced using [Bottlecaps](https://www.bottlecaps.de/rr/ui).

 ### Rule
+A rule has one or more heads followed by symbol `:-` and a disjunctive term.
+A query plan is optional for a rule.

 ![Rule](https://souffle-lang.github.io/img/rule.svg)